Foreign Language Policy

 Registration and placement

-- The CAW offers foreign language courses in six languages: Hungarian, Chinese, French, German, Italian, and Spanish in 3 trimesters, fall, winter and spring in an academic year, typically in the evening hours.
+- The CAW offers foreign language courses in six languages: Hungarian, Chinese, French, German, Italian, and Spanish in 3 trimesters, fall, winter and spring in each academic year, typically in the evening hours.

-- Language courses are open to CEU students, alumni, faculty, and staff members and also to visitors from outside of the university.
+- Language courses are open to CEU students, alumni, faculty, and staff members, as well asto visitors from outside of the university.
 Chinese courses can only be attended by CEU community members.

 - All applicants should have a moderate level of English language knowledge.